-by Tara E. l Updated March 26, 2024
+by Tara E. l Updated April 3, 2025

 Have you ever wondered why your heart races when you’re about to give a speech or why your stomach ties into knots before a big test?
 Well, my friends, welcome to the fascinating world of stress!
 It’s like your body’s less-than-fun way of saying, “Hey, something’s up, and I don’t like it!”
 But don’t worry; I’m here to break down this complex topic into something as easy to understand as your favorite comic book.
 So, let’s dive into the science of stress and see how it turns our bodies and minds into a rollercoaster ride (without the fun of an actual amusement park).
+Understanding how stress affects us on a biological level can empower us to take control of our responses and health outcomes.

 What Is Stress, Anyway?